Palats/mapshot/DEVELOPMENT.md

  - The UI frontend will use the file watched by the `npm` command - so any changes to the frontend code will be reflected on a page reload.

-The main limitation of the `dev` mode is that files is that the fiels embedded in the CLI binary will not be automatically updated.
+The main limitation of the `dev` mode is that files is that the fields embedded in the CLI binary will not be automatically updated.
 In practice, the only consequence is that generated `index.html` and companions files will not be up to date.
 However, the HTTP server in the CLI do not use them anyway.

 The frontend can load arbitrary mapshots by adding `?path=mapshot/<name>` query parameters.